flavorly/vanilla-components/packages/documentation/src/components/country-input/index.md

 outline: deep
 ---

-# Phone Input
+# Country Input

-A Native Input dedicated to Mobile & Local Phone numbers, includes a beautiful country picker and a native input.
-Exports the national number, local number & country code for flexible & easier way to validate on the backend.
+A `<RichSelect />` made only to pick a list of countries with beautiful flags for each country.
+Add your favorite countries & search for other countries.

 !!!include(./src/parts/title-preview.md)!!!